Electrical Safety Check

 For over 20 years, our master domestic electricians in Melbourne have performed electrical safety inspections across all types of homes and have found that the three most common issues to look out for are as follows:

-Outdated Electrical Switchboards
+Safety Checks For Outdated Electrical Switchboards

 You should check your switchboard regularly to see the status as this controls the whole electrical system in the property.
 Make sure that the fuse box is a far away as possible from any elements, i.e. from water.
 This is a safety feature in your home, and faulty/outdated switchboards can cause major electrical problems, such as short circuits or even fires.
 Our safe house electrical services will go through and check if there is anything that could cause the switchboard to be outdated.
 If your property has outdated fuses or circuit breakers, no extra electrical work can be carried out on the circuit until you have RCD protection.
 Typically, when this issue occurs the most common solution is to upgrade or replace your switchboard.